CloudReactor/cloudreactor-procwrapper/README.md

       -a, --auto-create-task
                             Create the Task even if not known by the API server --auto-create-task-run-environment-name AUTO_CREATE_TASK_RUN_ENVIRONMENT_NAME
-                            Name of the Run Environment to use if auto-creating the Task (either the name or UUID of the Run Environment must be specified if auto- creating the Task).
-Defaults to the deployment name if the Run Environment UUID is not specified.
+                            Name of the Run Environment to use if auto-creating the Task (either the name or UUID of the Run Environment must be specified if auto-creating the Task).
+Defaults to the deployment name if the Run
+                            Environment UUID is not specified.
       --auto-create-task-run-environment-uuid AUTO_CREATE_TASK_RUN_ENVIRONMENT_UUID
-                            UUID of the Run Environment to use if auto-creating the Task (either the name or UUID of the Run Environment must be specified if auto- creating the Task)
+                            UUID of the Run Environment to use if auto-creating the Task (either the name or UUID of the Run Environment must be specified if auto-creating the Task)
       --auto-create-task-props AUTO_CREATE_TASK_PROPS
                             Additional properties of the auto-created Task, in JSON format.
 See https://apidocs.cloudreactor.io/#operation/api_v1_tasks_create for the schema.
       --force-task-active   Indicates that the auto-created Task should be scheduled and made a service by the API server, if applicable.
-Otherwise, auto-created
-                            Tasks are marked passive.
+Otherwise, auto-created Tasks are marked passive.
       --task-execution-uuid TASK_EXECUTION_UUID
                             UUID of Task Execution to attach to --task-version-number TASK_VERSION_NUMBER